Gaalivaana: Production

 In December 2021, Telangana Today reported that P. Sai Kumar is making his debut in web series.
 The makers told the media house that "We have already started the shoot of the web series.
-It’s the first time that a European show has been adapted into Telugu.
+It's the first time that a European show has been adapted into Telugu.
 Suitable changes have been made to the original to suit the Telugu nativity,” said the makers.
 BBC is entering the regional market with the show."
 The final schedule of filming the series began in Gachibowli, Hyderabad in January 2022 and ended in February 2022.

 Reception

-Thadhagath Pathi of The Times of India gave a rating of 2.5 out of 5 and praised the performance of lead actors P. Sai Kumar and Raadhika Sarathkumar.
+Thadhagath Pathi of The Times of India gave a rating of 2.5 out of 5 and praised the performance of lead actors P. Sai Kumar and Radhika Sarathkumar.
 Pinkvilla stated that it is "fairly gripping thriller that comes with a shocking twist" and also praised performances of lead actors.
 Echoing the same, a reviewer of Sakshi felt that mid episodes of the series were slow-paced but worked well.
 123Telugu gave a rating of 3 out of 5 and wrote that "On the whole, Gaalivaana is a decent crime thriller that offers stellar performances by Sai Kumar, Radhika Sarathkumar and a couple of other actors.
 Some scenes in a couple of episodes make you press the forward button.
 Especially, the climax portion could have been written well to make the series a great thriller."

 Nelki Naresh of Hindustan Times appreciated the performances and writing.